Ross Stores (NASDAQ:ROST) Issues Q4 2021 Earnings Guidance

 Ross Stores (NASDAQ:ROST) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.830-$0.930 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.010.
 The company issued revenue guidance of -.Ross Stores also updated its FY 2021 guidance to $4.650-$4.750 EPS.

-Ross Stores (NASDAQ:ROST) last issued its quarterly earnings data on Thursday, November 18th.
-The apparel retailer reported $1.09 EPS for the quarter, topping analysts’ consensus estimates of $0.78 by $0.31.
-The business had revenue of $4.57 billion for the quarter, compared to analysts’ expectations of $4.35 billion.
+Ross Stores (NASDAQ:ROST) last posted its quarterly earnings results on Thursday, November 18th.
+The apparel retailer reported $1.09 EPS for the quarter, topping the consensus estimate of $0.78 by $0.31.
 Ross Stores had a net margin of 7.73% and a return on equity of 45.58%.
-The business’s revenue was up 21.8% on a year-over-year basis.
-During the same quarter last year, the company earned $1.02 EPS.
-Research analysts expect that Ross Stores will post 4.46 EPS for the current fiscal year.
+The company had revenue of $4.57 billion during the quarter, compared to analysts’ expectations of $4.35 billion.
+During the same quarter in the previous year, the business posted $1.02 EPS.
+The firm’s revenue was up 21.8% on a year-over-year basis.
+On average, equities research analysts expect that Ross Stores will post 4.46 earnings per share for the current fiscal year.

-ROST has been the topic of a number of analyst reports.
-Loop Capital cut shares of Ross Stores from a buy rating to a hold rating and dropped their price objective for the stock from $140.00 to $105.00 in a research note on Thursday, October 14th.
-Cowen decreased their target price on Ross Stores from $147.00 to $144.00 and set an outperform rating on the stock in a research report on Friday, August 20th.
-William Blair reiterated an outperform rating on shares of Ross Stores in a research report on Wednesday, August 25th.
-Credit Suisse Group increased their target price on Ross Stores from $142.00 to $145.00 and gave the company an outperform rating in a research report on Friday, August 20th.
-Finally, Robert W. Baird increased their target price on Ross Stores from $140.00 to $148.00 and gave the company an outperform rating in a research report on Friday, August 20th.
-Three research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-Based on data from MarketBeat.com, Ross Stores has a consensus rating of Buy and a consensus price target of $139.36.
+ROST has been the subject of several analyst reports.
+Robert W. Baird boosted their price target on shares of Ross Stores from $140.00 to $148.00 and gave the stock an outperform rating in a report on Friday, August 20th.
+Cowen lowered their target price on shares of Ross Stores from $147.00 to $144.00 and set an outperform rating for the company in a report on Friday, August 20th.
+JPMorgan Chase & Co. upped their target price on shares of Ross Stores from $132.00 to $137.00 and gave the company an overweight rating in a report on Monday, August 16th.
+William Blair restated an outperform rating on shares of Ross Stores in a report on Wednesday, August 25th.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of Ross Stores from $146.00 to $152.00 and gave the company a buy rating in a report on Friday, November 19th.
+Three research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Ross Stores has a consensus rating of Buy and a consensus price target of $139.36.

 An institutional investor recently raised its position in Ross Stores stock.
-Morgan Stanley raised its position in Ross Stores, Inc. (NASDAQ:ROST) by 34.7% during the second quarter, according to its most recent filing with the SEC.
-The institutional investor owned 1,371,486 shares of the apparel retailer’s stock after purchasing an additional 353,069 shares during the period.
+Morgan Stanley increased its stake in Ross Stores, Inc. (NASDAQ:ROST) by 34.7% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 1,371,486 shares of the apparel retailer’s stock after purchasing an additional 353,069 shares during the quarter.
 Morgan Stanley owned 0.38% of Ross Stores worth $170,064,000 at the end of the most recent quarter.
 84.58% of the stock is currently owned by institutional investors and hedge funds.

 Ross Stores Company Profile